-These unwanted emails can clog up our inbox, waste our time, and decrease our productivity.
-Fortunately, Exchange Online Protection offers a solution to this problem by allowing administrators to create Rules in Exchange Online to block specific email addresses or domains.
+These unwanted emails can clog up our inboxes, waste time, and decrease productivity.
+Fortunately, Exchange Online Protection solves this problem by allowing administrators to create Rules in Exchange Online to block specific email addresses or domains.

-Blocking an email address or domain using Exchange Online is a straightforward process that can be done in a few simple steps.
-By doing so, you can ensure that you don’t receive any more unwanted emails from the sender or domain that you have blocked.
+Blocking an email address or domain using Exchange Online is straightforward and can be done in a few simple steps.
+Doing so ensures you don’t receive any more unwanted emails from the sender or domain you have blocked.

 In this blog post, I will show you how to block an email address or domain using Exchange Online.
 I will guide you through the process step by step, and by the end of this post, you will be able to block unwanted emails from any sender or domain you choose.

-- Login on Exchange Online admin center using Exchange administrator rights.
+- Sign in to the Exchange Online admin center using Exchange admin rights.

 - Go to Mail Flow > Rules > Click on + Add a rule.